mrkrd/matlab_wrapper/README.rst

 ==========  ===========  ==========  ==========

-.. [#os] OSX support is not very good, because cannot test it.
-It
+.. [#os] OSX version should work, but I'm unable to test it.
+If you
-         should work, but if you have problems, let me know and we might figure it out.
+         have problems, let me know and we might figure it out.

 .. [#b] I have tested only 64-bit systems.
-If you are interested in
+32-bit architectures are
-        32-bit version, please contact me per email or open an issue on GitHub.
+        enabled, but not well tested.

 .. [#f] Due to bug in ``engGetVariable``: Error using save, Can't
         write file stdio.